INTERNATIONAL LATE MEDIEVAL and RENAISSANCE COURSE

 – 2 faculty members

-– 3 subjects: theory, small ensemble, big ensemble
+– 3 subjects: theory and practical approach, small and big ensembles

-Find out more about your own music history and obtain precious materials for developing your artistic career.
+Find out more about your own music history and obtain precious tools for developing your artistic career.

 Are you ready to start exploring?
 Read the FAQ, fill in the registration form, and send it to us.